datakurre/blog/content/blog/2021/08/jupyter-lite/index.md

 [Jupyter Notebooks](https://jupyter.org/) are extremely popular tool for manipulating, analyzing and visualizing data.
 [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/), the currently maintained Notebook environment by Project Jupyter, can be scaled to large number of users when deployed with [JupyterHub](https://jupyter.org/hub) [on Kubernetes](https://z2jh.jupyter.org/).
 All open source.

-But soon providing the core Jupyter Notebook features will be significantly easier.
+But soon providing the core Jupyter Notebook features will be much easier.

 [JupyterLite](https://blog.jupyter.org/jupyterlite-jupyter-%EF%B8%8F-webassembly-%EF%B8%8F-python-f6e2e41ab3fa) is a JupyterLab distribution that runs entirely in the web browser, backed by in-browser language kernels.
 It is an unofficial Jupyter project, but being developed by the core Jupyter developers.
 It reboots and combines knowledge from several attempts at making a **full static Jupyter distribution that runs in the browser**.